 (b) the amount of three times our fees applicable to the relevant matter (excluding our service charges, disbursements and GST).

 13.2 The dollar amounts set out in the above clause are inclusive of interest, costs and any GST if applicable, and reference to our fees means the fees actually paid by you to us.

 13.3 In any event, we will not be liable:

 (a) in respect of any incidental, indirect, special, punitive or consequential damages or loss of any kind (including loss of profits) relating to any work performed for you; or

 (b) to the extent that any damages or loss is caused or contributed to by your conduct, or the conduct of your officers, employees or agents.

-12.1 To the extent permitted by law, you agree to indemnify us, and our partners and staff (relevant third parties), and to hold each harmless against any liability, loss, damage, cost or expense (including legal expenses) suffered or incurred in connection with any third party claims against them arising out of or in connection with our services.
+15.1 To the extent permitted by law, you agree to indemnify us, and our Staff, and to hold each harmless against any liability, loss, damage, cost or expense (including legal expenses) suffered or incurred in connection with any third party claims against them arising out of or in connection with our services.

-For this purpose, a third party claim is any claim, investigation, inquiry or proceeding against or into us and/or any of our partners or staff in connection with services we provide to you which is brought or made by any person other than you.
+For this purpose, a third party claim is any claim, investigation, inquiry or proceeding against or into us and/or any of our Staff in connection with services we provide to you which is brought or made by any person other than you.

 For the avoidance of doubt, this indemnity does not apply to any claim that you make against us but does encompass claims made by your Associates.

 15.2 You agree to indemnify us for all time we expend and all costs internal and external in the provision of information concerning you and your legal matters to any governmental or regulatory body of which we are required to supply information on your behalf as set out in clauses 1.3 and 6.9.